michaelfeil/commonroad_motionplaner_michaelf/README.md

 - evaluation on the [2020a Version of Commonroad](https://gitlab.lrz.de/tum-cps/commonroad-scenarios) (2077 scenarios total)
 - evaluation with BMW320i, KS2, SM1 and a [default motion primitves set] (https://gitlab.lrz.de/tum-cps/commonroad-search/-/tree/master/SMP/maneuver_automaton/primitives) ```V_0.0_20.0_Vstep_4.0_SA_-1.066_1.066_SAstep_0.18_T_0.5_Model_BMW_320i```
 - Batch_processing: timelimit set to 30 seconds, 12 Threads (Ryzen 5600x, 32gb RAM)
+- only uses the [Baseline Solution](./student-baseline-michaelf.py).
+No weights are tuned (set to 1), this is the minimal approach!

 |Property  |    number of scenarios|